nopnop2002/esp-idf-zlib/mqtt/README.md

 $ python3 -m pip install paho-mqtt

 Default Broker is broker.emqx.io.
-You can specify a different Broker at startup.
+You can specify a different broker when starting the script.

 $ python3 mqtt-file.py path_to_host [broker]
 - Send source file to ESP32 using mqtt